CRTified/Chronodecahedron/README.md

 the detected side as a sensor over MQTT or other protocols.

 Check out [the model on a360.co](https://a360.co/3KxAjle).
 The `STL` and `f3z` are available in this repo.

+### Use-Cases

+ - Tracking time for projects (E.g. freelancers that switch between projects)
+ - Use as scene-selector in home automation setups

+Feel free to open PRs to extend this list :)

 ## What do I need?